icecoredynasty/icecoredynasty.github.io/rules.md

     <p>
       The five NA slots available during the season provide development space.
 They are not five automatic additional offseason keepers.
-      A maximum of three players from that group may be protected.
+      A maximum of three players from that group may be protected (the rest should be placed on regular keeper list).
     </p>

     <p>